sfmskywalker/Orchard-Off-The-Grid/Layouts/13 - Chapter 12 - Container Elements.md

 ### The Container Class ###
 Container elements are instances of classes that inherit from the `Container` abstract base class which lives in the `Orchard.Layouts.Elements` namespace.

-The only member that the `Container` class adds is the `Elements` property, which is a list of elements:
+The `Container` class adds single member called `Elements`, which is a list of elements:

 ```
 public abstract class Container : Element {